siggibjarna/ha-samsungtv-encrypted/README.md

 You can get lots of key codes [here](https://github.com/roberodin/ha-samsungtv-custom#key-codes)

-Here you can see a script example:
+Here you can see an example of a Home Assistant script using the media_player.play_media service:
 ```
 tv_channel_down:
   alias: Channel down